Dec 21, 2017|

 How do you get to Iguazu Falls?

 Flying is the best way to get to Iguazu Falls.
-With international airports on both the Argentinian side (Iguazu International Airport) and the Brazilian side (Foz do Iguaçu International Airport) of the falls, flying is the safest and fastest way to get to and from Iguazu Falls.
+With international airports on both the Argentinian side (Iguazu International Airport) and the Brazilian side (Foz do Iguaçu International Airport) of the falls, flying is the fastest way to get to and from Iguazu Falls.
 This will allow you more time to soak in the magic of the falls or bask in the sun by your pool.
-Our customized journeys for our clients typically include a stop in Buenos Aires, Rio de Janeiro, The Amazon Jungle, or Machu Picchu in Peru, and the proximity of these airports to the falls makes this an easy and ideal stop-over for our clients as they explore all the best places South America has to offer.
-We will talk about that later!
+Our customized journeys for our clients typically include a tour in Buenos Aires, tour in Rio de Janeiro, or tours to Machu Picchu in Peru, and the proximity of these airports to the falls makes this an easy and ideal stop-over for our clients as they explore all the best places South America has to offer.

 Visa Requirements for Argentina and Brazil

 Based on your nationality, requirements may differ.
 You can visit our Brazil visa page and Argentina visa page to learn more.
 Our Travel Consultants would be happy to help answer any questions you have regarding these requirements but in the end, visa requirements are always the responsibility of the traveler.
 For the most up-to-date information about visas for visiting Iguazu Falls in Argentina or Brazil, contact each respective embassy nearest you.